yenyasinn/enik/_i18n/en/_posts/2020-02-09-memsql-overview.md

 Can we rely on the database that stores data in memory?
 Don’t we lose data after server reboot?

 MemSQL developers insist that this database is absolutely reliable and data isn’t lost.
 Transactions are added to the transaction log on the disk, compressed and saved to the database.
 System can be absolutely durable when all transactions are saved on the disk immediately.
 But performance can be increased at the expense of reliability and set transaction buffer that will be used to store transaction prior to sending to the disc.
-In this case latest transaction can be lost but we will get better performance due to less number of disk request.
+In this case the latest transaction can be lost but we will get better performance due to less number of disk requests.

 Data is loaded from the disk and is merged with transactions from transaction log after server loads.
 It takes some time due to the performance of the file system.